Blackwood (SA)

 Blackwood has a typical household mix, with a lower-than-average median household size

 Family households account for 69.5% of all households, including 30.6% couples with children, 28.5% couples without children, and 9.4% single parent families.
-Non-family households constitute the remaining 30.5%, with lone person households at 28.4% and group households comprising 1.8%.
+Non-family households make up the remaining 30.5%, with lone person households at 28.4% and group households comprising 1.8%.
 The median household size is 2.4 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households